Nick and Georgina met in 2022 at a work conference. They were both divorced, single parents of teenage kids, and lived 200 miles away from each other.

 Georgina used to get upset about the distance, but her first unhappy marriage and a chat with her teenage daughter put things into perspective.

-“I took my daughter to a spa one weekend when Nick was busy, and I burst into tears during a massage,” said Georgina.
+“I took my daughter to a spa one weekend when Nick was busy, and I burst into tears during a massage,” says Georgina.
 “My daughter reminded me that her Dad and I had lived in the same house but very separately for years.
 She also told me that she was proud of the way I’d created a life since the divorce, and suggested maybe it was good that I didn’t have to give everything up for another man.”

 3. Keep your spirits up